thruston/python-tablinum/README.md

 There are also some simple date routines included.

-- `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
+- `base` returns an integer representing the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
 The argument should be blank for today, or some recognisable form of a date.
+So you can parse most common date strings.
+The default is None, so that you should have `base() == datetime.date.today().toordinal()`

 - `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in `yyyy-mm-dd` form.
-There's also
+However see below for special cases of small and large values.

 - `dow` which takes a date and returns the day of the week, as a three letter string.